-The City will continue to seek additional regulatory changes in FY24 (FFY23) through its Zoning Redesign Project.
+The City will continue to seek additional regulatory changes in FY24 (FFY23) through its Zoning Redesign Project, an effort led by the City Council Zoning and Planning Committee, the Planning and Development Board, with support from the Department of Planning and Development staff.
 Zoning Redesign was initiated in 2011 and Phase One of the project was completed in 2015.
 The initial phase successfully reorganized the existing ordinance, making it easier to understand and interpret.